 The next level of the Board committees has delegated powers for monitoring the risk taking activities of the group.
 These committees are the Board Risk, Audit and Compliance Committee, the Board Investment Committee (“BIC”), and the Nomination and Remuneration Committee.
 In turn, the risk appetite and risk tolerance set by the Board are cascaded across the institution and are taken into account in developing business goals and objectives.

-As part of an effective system of control, key management decisions are made by more than one individual, in the form of non-board management committee, as follows::
+As part of an effective system of control, key management decisions are made by more than one individual, in the form of non-board management committees, as follows:

 - General management issues including performance review against the budget, and oversight on implementation of the strategic business plan.